 8

-Select Passport app
+Open your Passport app registration

 If you want Passport to set each user’s Mac account type from Entra ID security group membership, collect each group’s Object ID in the Microsoft Entra admin center using the steps in this section.
 You will use those values under User provisioning on the Passport Library Item Iru Endpoint tab.
 For more detail on this mode, see User provisioning in Configure the Passport Library Item.The number of security groups supported by Entra is 150 for SAML assertions.
-In larger organizations, the number of groups where a user is a member might exceed the limit that Microsoft Entra ID applies before emitting groups claims in a token.
-Exceeding this limit will cause Microsoft Entra ID to completely omit sending group claims in the token.
+In larger organizations, the number of groups where a user is a member might exceed the limit that Microsoft Entra ID applies before emitting group claims in a token.
+Exceeding this limit will cause Microsoft Entra ID to omit group claims from the token.

 1